Friday 6th December 2019 at 2.30 pm

 Open Door Adult Learning Centre NEVER share your details without your permission and never sell them on to third parties.

-ALL learners are expected to pay a Centre administration fee of £2 per session (per week) that they attend our other ICT and Crafts non-accredited courses..
+For our other learning opportunities, we ask ALL learners to pay a Centre administration fee of £2 per session (per week) that they attend our other ICT and Crafts non-accredited courses.
+(This does not apply to the Online Centre network offer, above.
+This support if totally FREE)

 Please click here,